scikit-learn-contrib/hdbscan/README.rst

 -----------

 Significant effort has been put into making the hdbscan implementation as fast as possible.
-It is more than ten as fast as the reference implementation in Java (full benchmarks forthcoming), and is currently faster highly optimized single linkage implementations in C and C++.
+It is `orders of magnitude faster then the reference implementation <https://nbviewerjupyter.org/github/lmcinnes/hdbscan/blobmaster/notebooks/Python%20vs%20Java.ipynb>`_ in Java, and is currently faster than highly optimized single linkage implementations in C and C++.
-`version 0.3 performance can be seen in this notebook <http://nbviewer.jupyter.org/github/lmcinnes/hdbscan/blob/master/notebooks/Benchmarking%20scalability%20of%20clustering%20implementations.ipynb>`_ .
+`version 0.6 performance can be seen in this notebook <http://nbviewer.jupyter.org/github/lmcinnes/hdbscan/blob/master/notebooks/Benchmarking%20scalability%20of%20clustering%20implementations-v0.6.ipynb>`_ .
-Versions 0.4 and 0.5 bring a new minimum spanning tree algorithm, and further optimizations that provide dramatic speedups, particularly for low dimensional data.
+In particular `performance on low dimensional data is better than sklearn's DBSCAN <http://nbviewer.jupyter.org/github/lmcinnes/hdbscan/blob/master/notebooks/Benchmarking%20scalability%20of%20clustering%20implementations%202D%20v0.6.ipynb>`_ , and via support for caching with joblib, re-clustering with different parameters can be almost free.

 ------------------------
 Additional functionality